 To modify the shape of an opening, long-press on it and choose Edit Contour from the context menu.
 The resize handles will disappear, indicating the contour editing mode.
-The program will display the outline of the opening with diamond-shaped handles at corners called "contour points".
-To change the shape of the outline, you can move contour points.
+The app will display the outline of the opening with diamond-shaped handles at corners called "points".
+To change the shape of the outline, you can move points.

 When the Edit Geometry option in the Inspector is unlocked, you can activate the editing mode by double-tapping on the object.

 Be careful with editing of openings which are parts of windows or doors.
 If you change the opening's shape, for instance, by adding one more corner, the opening will no longer match the object.